5 commercials you thought were Super Bowl ads, but weren't

 That classic Super Bowl ad you love so much may not be a Super Bowl ad at all.
-Some of your favorite ad campaigns may have come out close to the big game, but actually debuted the year before.
+Some of your favorite ad campaigns may have debuted close to the big game, but actually arrived the year before.
 Here are five examples.

 Coca-Cola: "Hey Kid, Catch!"